Home Create an Account | Log In

 Common Specifications

-Retardance Accuracy (Typ.)<λ/300
+Retardance Accuracy (Typical) <λ/300

-Beam Deviation<10 arcsec
+Beam Deviation <10 arcsec

-Surface Quality20-10 Scratch-Dig
+Surface Quality 20-10 Scratch-Dig

 Features